Solving the Puzzle of Cancer Treatment

-That is what the experts at Avera Cancer Institute Center for Precision Oncology and Avera Research Institute are focused on as they create the infrastructure to develop Phase 1 trials for patients.
+That is what the experts at Avera Cancer Institute's Precision Oncology Program and Avera Research Institute are focused on as they create the infrastructure to develop Phase 1 trials for patients.

 In fact, scientists at Avera are researching drug combinations for specific cancer mutations that could one day become standard of care through clinical trials done right here at Avera.

-“There are infinite combinations of genetic changes that can occur with cancer but not an infinite number of drugs to treat it,” said Casey Williams, PharmD, director of the Avera Center for Precision Oncology.
+“There are infinite combinations of genetic changes that can occur with cancer but not an infinite number of drugs to treat it,” said Casey Williams, PharmD, part of the Precision Oncology team.
 “The only way to truly make a maximum impact in cancer is to combine new and existing therapies and limit the ability of cancer to grow and change.”

 Genomic medicine helps guide care by sequencing the patient’s cancer DNA to determine the specific cancer mutations.
-This allows the Avera Center for Precision Oncology – led by Brian Leyland-Jones, MB BS, PhD and Williams – to work with the rest of the patient’s care team to determine the best types of treatment.
+This allows the Precision Oncology team to work with the rest of the patient’s care team to determine the best types of treatment.

 “Research has allowed us to understand that tumors change over time and to match this growth to individual treatments,” said Richard Conklin, MD, oncologist and hematologist in Aberdeen, who has offered clinical trials to area patients for more than 20 years.
 “We also have leading experts in genomics and translational research to help us with more advanced therapies.
 Only a small percent of cancer centers in the country even have that capability.”